DeerSteak/BeatClikrNative.iOS/README.md

 ### Practice History

 Every time a song is played, `PracticeHistoryViewModel.recordSongPlayed` increments that song's play count in today's `PracticeSession`.
-The History tab shows a monthly calendar where days with any practice are marked with a dot.
+The History tab shows:
+- A monthly calendar where days with practice are marked with a dot; tap any day to see the songs played
+- Current and longest streak counts with start dates
+- A reminder banner when the user has an active streak but hasn't practiced today

+Streaks are calculated as consecutive calendar days ending on today or yesterday.
+Practicing yesterday counts as an active streak — missing today breaks it only after today ends.

+After each practice session is saved, the app reschedules 7 ahead-of-time daily notifications with content that reflects the projected streak state for each upcoming day (keep streak alive, streak broken, or generic).
+Notifications also reschedule when the app becomes active or when the reminder time changes in Settings.

 ### iCloud Sync